-Price is the amount of money an organisation charges its customers for its good or service.
+Price is the amount of money an organisation charges its customers for its goods or services.
 Pricing is the only single element of the 4 Ps that produces revenue, as all others generate costs.

 Pricing strategies should consider unit costs, competitor pricing, the product life cycle, the current state of the economy, and consumers’ perception of the value of the product (branding) when they weigh its price.

-The first three Pricing tactics might as well be formulated by non-profit and public organisations (with certain adjustments as related to the organisational strategy).
+The first three pricing tactics might be usefully employed by non-profit and public organisations (with certain adjustments as related to the organisational strategy).

 When a noteworthy low price is offered temporarily to attract increased sales.

 When a product is intentionally offered temporarily below list price to attract customers in the hope they will buy other normally-priced items (also known as Loss Leader).

 When a desirable product is promoted at an attractively low price (but intentionally at insufficient quantities) in an attempt to force customers to purchase other expensive items.